We Don't Talk Anymore (Cliff Richard song): Background

 The single release featured the B-side "Count Me Out", which was written by Terry Britten and Welch and was taken from Green Light.
-In several European countries an 12-inch single was released, featuring an extended slightly remixed version of the song that runs to seven minutes long.
+In several European countries a 12-inch single was released, featuring an extended slightly remixed version of the song that runs to seven minutes long.
 This version has never been released on CD.
 The US release of the single features an edited version of "We Don't Talk Anymore", which fades over half a minute early.

-In December 1990, a remixed version of "We Don't Talk Anymore" was released as a single in continental Europe and in Australasia in November 1991.
+In December 1990 a remixed version of "We Don't Talk Anymore" was released as a single in continental Europe and in Australasia in November 1991.
 Taken from the live album From a Distance: The Event, it was remixed by Ian Curnow and Phil Harding at the PWL Studios.
 The single failed to chart.

-Sales
+One of the record-breaking statistics often cited about Richard is his achievement of number one hit singles in five consecutive decades.
+This single is significant in being his only number one hit of the 1970s.

+Commercial reception

 Coming just before his 39th birthday, and just when it was announced that he was to receive the OBE for services to music, the record cemented his comeback, which continued well into the 1980s and 1990s.
 The single was his biggest worldwide seller; it was number one in Germany for five weeks (his only English-language German chart-topper, though he had two German-language number ones there in the 1960s), and reached number seven on the Billboard Hot 100 singles chart in the United States.
 The fact that its chart run extended beyond the end of 1979 meant Richard became the first act to reach the Hot 100's top 40 in the 1950s, 1960s, 1970s and 1980s.

 The single sold over 4 million copies worldwide, topping the charts in the UK, Austria, Belgium (Flanders), Finland, West Germany, Ireland, Norway and Switzerland.
-It was certified Gold in both the UK and West Germany.
+The song spent 4 weeks atop the Irish Singles Chart in September 1979.
+The song was certified Gold in both the UK and West Germany.